jackdignamit/osTicket-IT-Support-Lab-End-User-Troubleshooting-Escalation/README.md

 <p align="center"><img width="833" height="864" alt="Screenshot 2026-01-17 122652" src="https://github.com/user-attachments/assets/ccf5790f-51a3-4ece-a84a-8eb10d94a8b3"/></p>
 <p align="center"><img width="822" height="351" alt="Screenshot 2026-01-17 122710" src="https://github.com/user-attachments/assets/e5c72d7a-1f69-4fab-9c37-38e9e988601a"/></p>

 On the **Agent panel** of osTicket, we see the ticket appear with an assigned priority level of **High**.
-As the Admin user, I'll assign this ticket to the Tier 1 Helpdesk agent.
+As the Admin user, I assign this ticket to the Tier 1 Helpdesk agent.

 <p align="center"><img width="963" height="430" alt="Screenshot 2026-01-17 122741" src="https://github.com/user-attachments/assets/305d87a7-c6f8-45d8-b4ea-4168f0e486ae" /></p>
 <p align="center"><img width="981" height="859" alt="Screenshot 2026-01-17 123048" src="https://github.com/user-attachments/assets/c12331de-117a-4281-bb70-51643478e89f" /></p>

-The Tier 1 Helpdesk agent quickly resolves the case, informing the user they should reset their password when prompted on the login page.
+The Tier 1 Helpdesk agent quickly resolves the case, informing the user that they should reset their password when prompted on the login page.
 The agent finalizes the ticket by adding internal notes and setting the status to **Resolved**.

 - - -
 ## Scenario #2: Wi-Fi Not Connecting (Tier 1 -> Tier 2 Escalation)